AdaCore/spark2014/lrm/source/subprograms.rst

 #.
 A basic Global Aspect is verified against the mode specification
    rules given in the static semantics.
+#.
+The Global aspect of a function (whether explicitly specified or
+   implicitly synthesized from the subprogram implementation) shall not include a moded_choice having a mode of Output or In_Out.

 .. centered:: **Dynamic Semantics**